Rotation, convective core overshooting, and period changes in classical Cepheid stellar evolution models: Population synthesis modeling

 The population synthesis models for each initial rotation rate and each assumed amount of convective core overshooting are created for the Cepheids evolved with the BEC.
 We then determine the probability of a Cepheid having a positive or negative rate of period change and separate the Cepheids into corresponding bins.
 It is possible to determine the fraction of Cepheids with positive or negative rates of period change by summing the Cepheids in a given bin.
-Because we also assume no special prescription for Cepheid mass loss, comparing the computed rates of period change with the observed from \cite{Turner2006} will allow us to determine if a special prescription for mass loss is necessary to obtain observed results.
+Because we also assume no special prescription for Cepheid mass loss, comparing the computed rates of period change with the observed from \cite{Turner2006} will allow us to determine if a special prescription for mass loss may be necessary to obtain observed results as done by \cite{Neilson2012b}.
+This is because the rate of period change is directly related to the mass-loss rate $\dot{P}/P \propto \dot{M}/M$ from taking the derivative of the period-mean density relation, however typically $\dot{M}/M << |\dot{P}/P|$.
+The greater the mass-loss rate the greater and more positive the rate of period change and if the average mass-loss rate is high enough it could cause more Cepheids to have positive rates of period change even while evolving on the second crossing of the instability strip where the rate of period change is expected to be less than zero.